 In This Guide:

 - Will I need to get a new insurance policy when I pass my test?

 - How can I get cheap learner driver insurance?

 Will I need learner driver insurance?

-You won’t need an insurance policy to cover you while you’re taking lessons with a certified driving school – they’ll cover all of those costs for you as well as any petrol costs.
+You won’t need an insurance policy to cover you while you’re taking practical driving lessons with a certified driving school – they’ll cover all of those costs for you as well as any petrol costs.

-If you want to practise in a relative’s car, you can be added to their policy as a named driver which is likely to be slightly cheaper for you, but more risky for them.
+If you want to practise in a relative’s car, you can be added to their policy as a named driver which is likely to be slightly cheaper for you, but riskier for them.
 The extra premium added to the policy on your behalf will be a pricey one.
 And not only this but if you’re not careful, you may find that any accident you have while driving may actually damage your relative’s no claims discount.

 You should also bear in mind that not all insurers will allow learner drivers to be added to others’ policies, and those that do will still charge rather high premiums, so make sure you shop around if you want to go through with this option.